 From the first day at Dixons Kings, your child will be expected to pick up and keep to 6 GOOD LEARNING HABITS.
 If he/she does, we will reward them.
-If not, we think it will be in the long term best interests to receive an automatic punishment.
+If a learning habit is broken, a detention will be given.
+Your child can speak to the teacher about the detention at an appropriate time outside the lesson.